philipmendels/use-flexible-undo/README.md

 <img src="https://github.com/philipmendels/use-flexible-undo/raw/master/assets/countfive.gif" width="426"/>

-All jokes aside, like me you might be interested in experimenting with undo/redo UI 😎 and implementation 🤓.
-This lib gives you two [React hooks](https://reactjs.org/docs/hooks-custom.html) to do so.
-They keep track of a history of undoable actions (as opposed to a history of snapshots of app state).
+All jokes aside, you might be interested in experimenting with undo-redo UI 😎 and/or implementation 🤓.
+This lib gives you two React hooks to do so.
+They work with a history of undoable actions (as opposed to a history of snapshots of app state).
 Both hooks offer identical functionality and an almost identical API, but they differ in how they integrate with your app state:

 - **useUndoableEffects** allows you to add undo/redo functionality independently of how you manage your app state.
 Updates to app state are modelled as a side-effect of updates to undo history state.
 You can use this hook together with (multiple calls to) useState, useReducer or a combination thereof.
 Quite nice for prototyping.
 - **useUndoableReducer** manages your application state and undo history state together.
 This hook takes an undoable reducer which can be created with the included utility **makeUndoableReducer**.